 Our approach starts with selecting exterior colors that enhance the architectural style of the home.
-A Craftsman style, for example, should not have the same exterior colors as a Low Country, Georgian or Spanish Eclectic.
+A Craftsman style, for example, should not have the same exterior colors as a Low Country, Georgian or Spanish Eclectic style.
 Craftsman tends to have more saturated earth tones while Low Country features light, bright and breezy colors.
 Each style has a variety of colors unique to that style that serve to reinforce their architectural characteristics.

 Use Actual Colors